-- d. providing energy to coupled reactions - 12.
-Which of the following molecules is likely to have the most potential energy? - a. sucrose - b.
-ATP - c. glucose - d.
-ADP - 13.
-Which of the following is not true about enzymes: - a.
-They increase ΔG of reactions - b.
-They are usually made of amino acids - c.
+- c.
 They lower the activation energy of chemical reactions - d.
 Each one is specific to the particular substrate(s) to which it binds - 14.
 An allosteric inhibitor does which of the following? - a.
 Binds to an enzyme away from the active site and changes the conformation of the active site, increasing its affinity for substrate binding - b.
-Binds to the active site and blocks it from binding substrate - c.
-Binds to an enzyme away from the active site and changes the conformation of the active site, decreasing its affinity for the substrate - d.
-Binds directly to the active site and mimics the substrate - 15.
-Which of the following analogies best describe the induced-fit model of enzymesubstrate binding? - a.
+Binds to the active site and blocks it from binding substrate - C. Binds to an enzyme away from the active site and changes the conformation of the active site, decreasing its affinity for the substrate - d.
+Binds directly to the active site and mimics the substrate ground and demolished the ant farm.
+In which of these two scenarios, before or after the earthquake, was the ant farm system in a state of higher or lower entropy?

+15. Which of the following analogies best describe the induced-fit model of enzyme-substrate binding?

+- a.
 A hug between two people - b.
 A key fitting into a lock - c.
 A square peg fitting through the square hole and a round peg fitting through the round hole of a children's toy - d.
 The fitting together of two jigsaw puzzle pieces.